spamula09/git-demo-project/newmove/README.md

 Familiar with concepts.

-Docs are mandatory for this project
+Docs are mandatory for this project.
+Understanding it better.